 This guide is intended to provide an overview of the requirements for a successful heraldic submission and help you avoid the most common pitfalls.
 We encourage you to talk to your local herald or other warranted heralds at Heralds Point at Trimaris’ kingdom events for help and guidance to ensure a successful and speedy submission process.
 Fortunately, thanks to the advances in modern technology, the entire submission process has become more efficient.
 The process – which is a 100 percent volunteer-provided service – takes approximately seven months.
-Here are a few crucial checkpoints for you to pay attention to so that your submission is off to the best possible start:
+Be sure to include all properly completed and required forms and copies.

-Documentation for each element of the name (first, last, locative, etc.) , with properly cited sources and copies/quotations.
+- Documentation for each element of the name (first, last, locative, etc.) , with properly cited sources and copies/quotations.

-It is NOT required that a submitter fill in the boxes on the forms for restricting changes, specifying a desired gender and/or requesting authenticity.
+- It is NOT required that a submitter fill in the boxes on the forms for restricting changes, specifying a desired gender and/or requesting authenticity.
 Leaving all these boxes blank significantly increases the likelihood of registration.

-The box that indicates what type of name is involved should also be filled in to avoid delay in processing.
+- The box that indicates what type of name is involved should also be filled in to avoid delay in processing.

-Armory: Two copies (one black and white line drawing and one colored using Crayola Classic markers in primary colors) of a properly filled-out armory form.
+- Armory: Two copies (one black and white line drawing and one colored using Crayola Classic markers in primary colors) of a properly filled-out armory form.

-For armory which uses a restricted charge (e.g. a coronet, etc.), you must include documentation that shows the submitter’s right to use that charge (copy of the Order of Precedence, for example).
+- For armory, which uses a restricted charge (e.g. a coronet, etc.), you must include documentation that shows the submitter’s right to use that charge (copy of the Order of Precedence, for example).

 Forms must include the required contact information.
 Please make sure to fill out the header completely and correctly and legibly!
 Nothing delays your submission more than not being able to contact you.

-Proper payment of $10 per registered item.
+- Proper payment of $10 per registered item.

-Payment of $10/item is due at submission time.
+- Payment of $10/item is due at submission time.

-No further payment is required for resubmissions made within one year of the notification that a previous submission is pending or has been returned.
+- No further payment is required for resubmissions made within one year of the notification that a previous submission is pending or has been returned.

-Payment may be provided by check or money order or cash in person.
+- Payment may be provided by check or money order or cash in person.
 We discourage you from sending cash through the mail!

-Forms and payment should be sent to the Lymphad Herald.
+- Forms and payment should be sent to the Lymphad Herald.
 You may submit your forms and payment to Lymphad directly or to your local herald, so they may do that for you.

-Your final submission packet must include copies of the following items:
+- Your final submission packet must include copies of the following items:

-One black and white line drawing for each armorial submission and one colored emblazon for each armorial submission
+Armorial: One black and white line drawing for each armorial submission and one colored emblazon for each armorial submission